ifaan35/catalog-product-rutan/MODERN_THEME_COMPLETION_REPORT.md

 ## 🎉 Conclusion

-The modern theme implementation for RUTAN SHOP is **complete and production-ready**.
+The modern theme implementation for RUTARO SHOP is **complete and production-ready**.
 The website now features:

 ✅ **Professional design system** with navy, gold, and light gray palette ✅ **Consistent styling** across all 8 main pages